Fuzzlix/omm/README.md

 All makescripts use the same sandbox environment and share all global valiables.
 This way a earlier scanned makefile may give informations to later scanned makefiles.
-There is no need anymore, to pass values via the os environment. (off cause you still can.)
+There is no need anymore, to pass values via the os environment.

 ### Pass 2